-Upon discovering HALO Auragraphic, we had a million questions—and knew that we needed to find a way to collaborate ASAP.
-So, they brought their aura photography studio to our Zen Den in the desert and immediately became the biggest topic of conversation.
+From the moment we first stumbled upon aura photography, we had a million questions—and knew that we needed to try it out ASAP.
+Fortunately, it didn't take long to find an aura photography studio (we love LA), and the couple behind HALO Auragraphic made us fall even more in awe of the mystical medium.
 Between their awe-inspiring portraits and spot-on readings, we had the chance to sit down and dig a little deeper into how it all works.

 Okay, let’s start with the basics.
 What IS an aura?